Franchise Tax in Hawaii: A Guide on What You Need to Know as an LLC

 The Franchise Tax is an important source of revenue for the state, and it helps to fund vital public services such as education and infrastructure.
 Hawaii has one of the highest Franchise Taxes in the nation, but businesses still flock to the state because of its low cost of living and beautiful scenery.
 Despite its high cost, the Franchise Tax is an essential part of doing business in Hawaii.

-See also Hawaii Certificate of Organization: Form an LLC in the Aloha State
+See also Hawaii Secretary of State LLC Search: Easily Find Information on Businesses in the State

 Who has to pay the Hawaii franchise tax, and when are payments due